rrobbes/EngineeringOfMobileSystems/lec10-data/README.md

 We can use a very simple authentication server (That has several glaring security issues!
 This is for illustration purposes only), and interact with it with HTTP requests.

 The server can tell us if a user with a given login exists, and then check whether the password is correct.
 This server will listen to HTTP requests on our development machine, on port 8000.

 It is not a good idea to transmit passwords in URLs, which is what we would do if we used the HTTP GET requests we were using previously.
 Instead we can use a POST HTTP request.

+The implementation of the authetication server is available in the [authServer](./authServer) directory.
+It can be started by using `npm start` in this directory.

 ## HTTP GET vs POST
 For GET, we can add parameters with the key and value scheme: `?param=foo&other=bar&..."`.
 We can use the documentation to know what the allowed parameters are